 Coronary Artery Disease

-Another of l-arginine’s uses is for sexual health for both men and women—arousal, fertility and erectile dysfunction (ED).
-How does l-arginine help ED?
+Another of it’s uses is for sexual health for both men and women—arousal, fertility and erectile dysfunction (ED).
+How does it help ED?
 There are numerous causes for this condition, but the bottom line is a lack of blood flow to the penis.
 Several studies show supplementation with l-arginine for men may improve nitric oxide production which may help stimulate and relax the penile muscle.

 How L-Arginine Benefits the Body

 As previously noted, l-arginine is involved in many significant functions in the body, including heart health.
 But how exactly does it operate?
-What does L-arginine do in the body?
+What does it do in the body?

 How does l-arginine help sexual function?
-Studies not only show l-arginine’s ability to increase penile blood flow for sustained erection, but it may also increase sperm count and motility (x, x).
-Studies also suggest that l-arginine may increase blood flow and promote stimulation to female sexual organs (x).
+Studies not only show it’s ability to increase penile blood flow for sustained erection, but it may also increase sperm count and motility (x, x).
+Studies also suggest that it may increase blood flow and promote stimulation to female sexual organs (x).

 Citrulline or l-citrulline is closely related to l-arginine.
 For starters, it’s also an amino acid.
 It was isolated by Japanese scientists Koga and Odake in 1914 from watermelon juice.
 In fact, its name is from the Latin word for watermelon, Citrullus lanatus (x).